-- (1) Generators may apply for this program at the same time as they apply for interconnection with the Authority's system under the Small Generator Interconnection Procedures.
-The applicant's position in the Reservation Queue will be determined by the earliest of: - (a) The date on which the applicant meets all the requirements for immediate interconnection to the Authority's system, or - (b) For generators up to 2,000 kW, the date on which the Authority receives the applicant's "commitment to the completion of the Coordinated Electric System Interconnection Review (CESIR)" as defined in the Small Generator Interconnection Procedures. - (c) For generators greater than 2,000 kW, the date on which the Authority receives the applicant's "feasibility study agreement" or, if no feasibility study is performed, the applicant's "system impact study agreement", as defined within the Small Generator Interconnection Procedures. - (2) The Authority may determine how long an applicant may remain in the queue without completing the interconnection process before forfeiting its position.
+- (1) Generators may apply for this program at the same time as they apply for interconnection with the Authority's system under the SGIP.
+The applicant's position in the Reservation Queue will be determined by the earliest of: - (a) The date on which the applicant meets all the requirements for immediate interconnection to the Authority's system, or - (b) For generators up to 2,000 kW, the date on which the Authority receives the applicant's "commitment to the completion of the Coordinated Electric System Interconnection Review (CESIR)" as defined in the SGIP. - (c) For generators greater than 2,000 kW, the date on which the Authority receives the applicant's "feasibility study agreement" or, if no feasibility study is performed, the applicant's "system impact study agreement", as defined within the SGIP. - (2) The Authority may determine how long an applicant may remain in the queue without completing the interconnection process before forfeiting its position.
 That duration will apply equally to all applicants in the reservation queue at that point in time.
-The duration begins upon notification to the applicant by the Authority that the applicant's capacity has been placed in the reservation queue. - (3) In the event that any applicant drops out of the reservation queue or fails to comply with the PPA or the Small Generator Interconnection Procedures, the Authority reserves the right to terminate such project and will advance every other applicant in order and may, at its sole discretion, notify additional applicants that their enrollment now falls within the total capacity designated for participation. - (4) The Authority may establish a non-refundable fee for entering the reservation queue between \$500 and \$5,000 depending on the size of the generator, except that generators that meet all the requirements for immediate interconnection to the Authority's system will not be required to pay the reservation fee to obtain their position in the reservation queue.
+The duration begins upon notification to the applicant by the Authority that the applicant's capacity has been placed in the reservation queue. - (3) In the event that any applicant drops out of the reservation queue or fails to comply with the PPA or the SGIP, the Authority reserves the right to terminate such project and will advance every other applicant in order and may, at its sole discretion, notify additional applicants that their enrollment now falls within the total capacity designated for participation. - (4) The Authority may establish a non-refundable fee for entering the reservation queue between five hundred dollars (\$500) and five thousand dollars (\$5,000) depending on the size of the generator, except that generators that meet all the requirements for immediate interconnection to the Authority's system will not be required to pay the reservation fee to obtain their position in the reservation queue.